Modified Shallow Water Equations for significantly varying seabeds: Numerical results

 \section{Numerical results}

-The numerical scheme presented above has already been validated in several studies even in the case of dispersive waves \cite{Dutykh2010, Dutykh2010e}.
+The numerical scheme presented above has already been validated in several studies even in the case of dispersive waves \cite{Dutykh2011e, Dutykh2010e}.
 Consequently, we do not present here the standard convergence tests which can be found in references cited above.
 In the present Section we show numerical results which illustrate some properties of modified Saint-Venant equations with respect to their classical counterpart.
 In the sequel we consider only one-dimensional case for simplicity.
 The physical domain will be also limited by wall-boundary conditions.
 Other types of boundary conditions obviously could also be considered.